 The primary purpose for this monitoring is to detect changes in vegetation cover and erosion over time.
-The high-resolution multi-spectral imagery (World View, Geoeye, Quickbird or similar) will be stratified into the four impact zones (Table 6-1) and processed into normalised difference vegetation index (NDVI).
+The high-resolution multi-spectral imagery (World View, Geoeye, Quickbird or similar) will be stratified into four impact zones (i.e., longwall, transition, pillar, control) and processed into a normalised difference vegetation index (NDVI).
 Each subsequent dataset will be subtracted from those produced from earlier captures creating a series of change images.

-Each dataset will be used to create a map for visual interpretation and analysis and for communication of results.
+Each dataset produced will be used to create a map for visual interpretation and analysis and for communication of results.
 Multi-spectral image processing will be undertaken as baseline prior to mining and then annually in spring for two years after the completion of each longwall.

-Reporting of multi-spectral imagery and any additional field surveys undertaken in response to a change will be reported annually following the spring survey.
+Reporting of multi-spectral imagery and any additional surveys undertaken in response to a change will be reported annually following the spring survey.